Is my website contributing to global warming?

 How to make a website more environmentally friendly (some ‘possibly’ impractical suggestions)

 There is always more that can be done to reduce your website’s carbon footprint.
 These improvements often require trade-offs for your business.
 For example:

 - You could deliver text-only web pages (think Wikipedia, but not as attractive).
 This is unlikely to appeal to your customers, who need a richer experience to persuade them to engage with you.

-- You could host your website in a hydroelectric powered data centre, but then have to ship your content thousands of miles to your visitors, running up lots of web miles.
+- You could host your website in a hydroelectric-powered data centre, but then have to ship your content thousands of miles to your visitors, running up lots of web miles.

 - You could restrict access to your website to visitors from a single country.
-This doesn’t stop the request coming into your server, but it would prevent content going back the other way.
+This doesn’t stop the request from coming into your server, but it would prevent content from going back the other way.
 Even if your business only has customers from one country, you still risk blocking genuine visitors whilst they are visiting another country, or if they are using a VPN.
 There is also a chance you will block search engine crawlers, which could impact your SEO.